GOUDHURST PARISH COUNCIL

 MINUTES OF THE LAST MEETING

-QUESTIONS FROM THE PRESS AND THE PUBLIC
+QUESTIONS AND STATEMENTS FROM THE PUBLIC AND THE PRESS

 There were none.

 REPORTS FROM COUNTY AND BOROUGH COUNCILLORS